Gaeltacht: 21st century

 The report suggested that Category A districts should be the State's priority in providing services through Irish and development schemes.
 It also said that Category C areas that showed a further decline in the use of Irish should lose their Gaeltacht status.

 The 2006 Census data shows that of the 95,000 people living within the official Gaeltacht, approximately 17,000 belonged to Category A areas, 10,000 to Category B, and 17,000 to Category C, leaving about 50,000 in Gaeltacht areas that did not meet the minimum criteria.
 In response to this situation, the government introduced the Gaeltacht Bill 2012.
 Its stated aim was to provide for a new definition of boundaries based on language criteria, but it was criticised for doing the opposite of this.

 Critics drew attention to Section 7 of the Bill, which stated that all areas "currently within the Gaeltacht" would maintain their current Gaeltacht status, regardless of whether Irish was used.
 This status could only be revoked if the area failed to prepare a language plan (with no necessary relationship to the documented number of speakers).
 The Bill was also criticised for placing all responsibility for the maintenance of Irish on voluntary organisations, with no increase in government resources.

 The annual report in 2012 by the Language Commissioner for Irish reinforced these criticisms by emphasising the failure of the State to provide Irish-language services to Irish speakers in the Gaeltacht and elsewhere.
 The report said that Irish in the Gaeltacht was now at its most fragile and that the State could not expect that Irish would survive as a community language if the State kept forcing the use of English on Gaeltacht communities.

 A report published in 2015, Nuashonrú ar an Staidéar Cuimsitheach Teangeolaíoch ar Úsáid na Gaeilge sa Ghaeltacht: 2006–2011, said that on present indicators, Irish will cease to be used as a community language in the Gaeltacht within ten years.
+By the time of the 2022 census, the number of speakers using the language daily had declined to 20,261.
+The recent decline is in part attributed to the housing crisis, as young people who grew up within the Gaeltacht are unable to afford homes in the area and leave.